jdcl32/es6-simple-file-converter/README.md

 * [Here for information about others OS and distro](https://www.microsoft.com/net/core)

+## Installing the app
+1. open a terminal/command prompt
+2. move to the app root directory
+3. run `dotnet restore`

 ## Using the app
 1. open a terminal/command prompt
 2. move to the app root directory
-3. if is the first time run `dotnet restore`
-4. run `dotnet run src [dest]`
+3. Run `dotnet run src [dest]`

 ### Rules
 * *src* is a file or directory to convert
 * if *src* is a directory all files inside will be converted.
 * *dest* is a file or directory to put the converted files.
 * if *dest* is a directory, all files converted will be put inside with the same name.
-* if *dest* is a file, all files converted will be appended to this file, if the file exists will be overwritten.
+* if *dest* is a file, all files converted will be appended to this file, if the file exists it will be overwritten.

 ### Limitations
 * If the *dest* directory don't exists the app will try to create it but will fail if is not posible.